How to Make A Homemade Matcha Latte

 Which matcha type should you use for making latte?

+The type of matcha you choose is more important for making traditional tea, than for making a latte.
+There are different grading system for matcha powder, and the two main categories include ceremonial grade and latte and culinary grade matcha.
+The best type for making a non-traditional matcha drink is a latte grade matcha, but you can use culinary grade matcha and ceremonial grade matcha too.
 If you have a very high quality expensive ceremonial grade matcha, we recommend drinking it without milk.
 Basically, the difference between culinary and latte and culinary grade is that the first one will still give a delicious taste while blended with milk, and the second one is more suitable for cooking, should be used in larger amount to get the best flavor and color and is often less expensive.
 You may be able to use latte grade for drinking matcha in the traditional way, but you won’t get as enjoyable drink if you use a cooking grade powder.

 The easiest way to make matcha latte at home